yuriy-chumak/ol/doc/reference/numerical-operations.md

 `(rational? obj)`, *procedure*

 Returns #true if *obj* is a ratinal number.
 Rational numbers are numbers that can be expressed as the quotient or fraction of two integers.
+Note that integer numbers are also rational.
+If you want to know if a number is exactly rational and not an integer, use `(eq? (type obj) type-rational)`.

 ```scheme
 (rational? -inf.0)            ==>  #false